Walton Family Foundation

 About how to apply

 Geographical Distribution of Grant Activities in Developing Countries

 Southeast Asia and Pacific Islands

 The Foundation posts annual grant reports.

-In addition to grants for freshwater conservation and marine conservation, WFF makes other grants in support of conservation, several of which are international in scope.
+In addition to grants for fisheries and ocean conservation, WFF makes other grants in support of conservation, several of which are international in scope.
 These other grants are included in the Foundation’s grants list.